iam-gokull/Audiophile/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/iam-gokull/Comentario.git`
+1. Clone the repository: `git clone https://github.com/iam-gokull/Audiophile.git`
 2. Navigate to the project directory: `cd comentario`
 3. Install dependencies: `npm install` (for the front-end) and `mvn clean install` (for the back-end).
-4. Start the application: `npm run dev` (for the front-end) and `mvn spring-boot:run` (for the back-end).
+4. Start the application: `npm start` (for the front-end) and `mvn spring-boot:run` (for the back-end).

 ## Configuration

-To run Comentario locally or in your own environment, you'll need to set up the following configuration parameters.
+To run Audiphile locally or in your own environment, you'll need to set up the following configuration parameters in the Audiophile and Audiophile-security directories.
 These values are usually stored in environment variables or configuration files.
 Please make sure to keep sensitive information secure.

 ### Application Configuration

 - `SECRET_KEY`: Your secret key for the application.
 - `VALIDITY`: The validity duration for JWT (JSON Web Token).

-### ImageKit Configuration

-- `IMAGEKIT_URL_ENDPOINT`: The URL endpoint for ImageKit.
-- `IMAGEKIT_PRIVATE_KEY`: Your private key for ImageKit.
-- `IMAGEKIT_PUBLIC_KEY`: Your public key for ImageKit.

 ### MongoDB Configuration